-Today, I wanted to wear a Jordy Blue coloured dress to go with my name but decided to wear an American Pink colour gown with matching shoe and bag.
+Today, I wanted to wear a Jordy Blue coloured dress to go with my name but decided to wear an American Pink colour gown with matching shoes and a bag.
 My hair was in a flick style curled to the front with the ends dropping close to my bust.
 Applying a natural make-up effect on my face, I set off to the appointment looking like a billionaire in a movie.
 I called a cab and off I went.

 On my way home, I decided to enjoy the scenery, so I went into a Tea Shop.
 I placed my order and then came outside of the Tea Shop.
-I sat under a Yellow-Bird Magnolia Tree outside of the Tea Shop… Don’t think too much, I am giving myself some self-love treat.
+I sat under a Yellow-Bird Magnolia Tree outside of the Tea Shop… Don’t think too much, I am giving myself a self-love treat.

 The scenery was lovely to enjoy with fair-weather bumpy white clouds which I learned is called Cumulus.